Car Accidents with Government Vehicles

 Additionally, there are special rules for federal government vehicles.

-In this article, Atlanta car accident and serious injury lawyer Charles Scholle discusses motor vehicle accidents involving government-owned and operated vehicles such as police cars, fire trucks, postal vehicles, military vehicles and other vehicles owned and operated by the state of Georgia, Georgia local municipalities, Georgia counties or the United States federal government.
+In this article, Duluth car accident lawyer Charles Scholle discusses motor vehicle accidents involving government-owned and operated vehicles such as police cars, fire trucks, postal vehicles, military vehicles and other vehicles owned and operated by the state of Georgia, Georgia local municipalities, Georgia counties or the United States federal government.

 How non-government car accident claims normally work